 • Refinancing of existing business debt (with conditions/original use of funds)

 Non-profit organizations qualify for the guarantee provided the use is a business use (i.e., daycare, bookstore, clothing store).

 Under this program, a financing institution, credit union, or Community Development Finance Institution makes a small business loan directly to a small business using a state guarantee to minimize their risk of capital.
-The Financial Development Corporation (FDC) issues a state guarantee up to 80%, and in some cases 90%, of the lender’s loan.
+The Financial Development Corporation (FDC) issues a state guarantee up to 80% of the lender’s loan.
 Below is a summary of the process from the perspective of the participating lender and FDC:

 - Lender underwrites the loan and requests the FDC for a loan guarantee.

 - FDC reviews the lender write-up and loan package and does its own underwriting.

 - FDC approves the guarantee and sends the lender’s Commitment Letter, Certifications, and Guarantee Agreement with Default Procedures.